At Long Tou Shan, teaching is rooted in lineage, and lived through daily practice.

 study-learn-tai-chi-yangshuo-china-017bSince 2003 Mei has been apprenticed to Chen Zheng Lei, and returns to Chen Village for three weeks every year to study with him.

 In 2004 Mei founded the WuWei school of martial arts, moving the school in 2006 to a new location under Long Tou (Dragon Head) mountain and giving it the name Long Tou Shan Martial Arts School that it has today.
-Over the years, students from all over the world have come to study and practise at the Long Tou Shan school.
+Over the years, students from all over the world have come to study and practice at the Long Tou Shan school.

 In 2007 the Chinese Wushu Association invited Mei to be examined as an Advanced Level Wushu Coach and she was subsequently invited to participate in the 2008 Beijing Wushu Competition, held alongside the Olympics, where Mei won two gold medals and a ticket to watch the Olympic events.